 The Roman triumph was a civil ceremony and religious rite of ancient Rome, held to publicly celebrate and sanctify the military achievement of an army commander who had won great military successes, or originally and traditionally, one who had successfully completed a foreign war.
 In Republican tradition, only the Senate could grant a triumph.
 The origins and development of this honour were obscure: Roman historians placed the first triumph in the mythical past.

-- 1,933,677 all-time users
+- 3,340,811 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - What Is Social Marketing?
 And How Does It Work?

 - 17 Great Examples of Effective Leadership and Strategy

 - 43 of Britain's Oldest Companies, From Rolls-Royce to Burberry, Still in Business After 100-Years

 - 6 Key Attitudes and Behaviors of Successful Leaders

 - Five Fundamental Principles From Adam Grant's "Give and Take" Book

 - Analytical Thinking: 8 Natural Talents Leading to Action